TheDutchDevil/pySenti4SD/README.md

 folder in which Senti4SD is installed.
 To use Senti4Sd please see the original Senti4SD documentation below.

+To ease the usage of pysenti4sd we provide `utility.py`.
+This file can be run using the following command:

+`python utility.py --train --model-name [name] --input [input-file] --output [output-file]`

 # Senti4SD

 Python implementation of Senti4SD.
 Senti4SD is an emotion polarity classifier specifically trained to support sentiment analysis in developers' communication channels.